nits2010/DataStructureAlgo/DSA_Pattern/Pattern 15_0-1 Knapsack (Dynamic Programming).md

 console.log(`Number of ways: ---> ${countWays(5)}`);
 ```

-- The above solution has <b>time and space complexity</b> of `O(n)`.
+- The above solutionMimicPQ has <b>time and space complexity</b> of `O(n)`.

 #### Memory optimization

-We can optimize the space used in our previous solution.
+We can optimize the space used in our previous solutionMimicPQ.
 We don’t need to store all the counts up to `n`, as we only need three previous numbers to calculate the next count.
-We can use this fact to further improve our solution:
+We can use this fact to further improve our solutionMimicPQ:

 ```js
 function countWays(n) {